affilicious/affilicious-theme/readme.txt

 * Added affiliate links to the product image gallery
 * Changed the product sidebar to the default one
 * Many optimizations and cleanups
+* Added Gulp for easier and faster development